-Revenue from rendering of services is recognised over time, when the outcome of the transaction can be estimated reliably, by reference to the stage of completion of the transaction at the reporting date. (forming part of the financial statements)
+Revenue from rendering of services is recognised over time, when the outcome of the transaction can be estimated reliably, by reference to the stage of completion of the transaction at the reporting date.

 4.5 Operating expenses

 Operating expenses are recognised in the statement of profit or loss and other comprehensive income upon utilisation of the service or as incurred.